sienar-cms/sienar/docs/devs/api/SienarOptions.md

 A `bool` property indicating whether email should be enabled for the application.
 Defaults to `false`.

 **NOTE**: If you enable email, you will need to register an `IEmailSender` that can actually send email, or else your application will not work properly.
-The [MailKit plugin](/devs/plugins/mailkit)
+The [MailKit plugin](/devs/plugins/mailkit) enables your application to send SMTP email via the MailKit library.

 ### RegistrationOpen